razshare/frizzante-docs/src/content/docs/guides/basics.md

 Each server exposes a slice of **Routes** which you can freely modify.

-You can add a new route by appending to or overwriting `conf.Routes`.
+You can add a new route by appending to or overwriting `srv.Routes`.

 ```go
 //main.go